Yorke Peninsula - South

 AreaSearch assessment of residential approval activity sees Yorke Peninsula - South among the top 30% of areas assessed nationwide

-Yorke Peninsula - South recorded approximately 55 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25279 homes were approved, with a further 12 approved in FY26 so far.
-On average, 1.2 new residents arrived per new home each year over these five years, indicating a balanced supply and demand market that supports stable conditions.
+Yorke Peninsula - South has granted around 55 residential properties approval annually.
+Over the past five financial years, from FY-21 to FY-25279 homes were approved, with a further 19 approved so far in FY-26.
+This results in an average of approximately 1.2 new residents arriving per year for each new home over these five years, indicating a balanced supply and demand market that supports stable conditions.

-All recent building activity consists of standalone homes, maintaining the area's traditional low-density character with a focus on family homes appealing to those seeking space.
-With around 80 people per dwelling approval, Yorke Peninsula - South exhibits characteristics of a growth area.
-According to the latest AreaSearch quarterly estimate, the area is projected to add 191 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+Recent building activity consists entirely of standalone homes, maintaining the area's traditional low-density character with a focus on family homes appealing to those seeking space.
+With around 80 people per dwelling approval, Yorke Peninsula - South shows characteristics of a growth area.
+Future projections estimate an addition of 223 residents by 2041 based on the latest AreaSearch quarterly estimate.
+Given current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development